-The simulation environment captures the algorithms used in IPOP for structured overlay creation and routing, and models pair-wise outages with configurable probability q.
-We create 1000 nodes with randomly generated 160-bit identifiers.
+The simulation environment captures the algorithms used in IPOP for structured overlay creation and routing.
+We create 1000 nodes with randomly generated 160-bit identifiers and model pair-wise outages as follows.

+We simulate the uniform edge likelihood model with a configurable probability q.
 Based on the probability q of any pair of nodes being able to communicate using TCP or UDP, we create a connection matrix that allows/disallows connections between pairs of nodes.
+To model nodes behind Symmetric NATs, we create a connection matrix that allows all types of connections except the ones involving nodes behind symmetric NATs and other NATed nodes.
 We then add connections to nodes in the following steps:

 - 1. At each node, attempt to add near connections to the immediate m neighbors (on each side) respecting the connection matrix. - 2.
 If tunneling is enabled: identify all the missing connections between pairs of nodes, compute the overlap of their connection tables to see if tunneling is possible, and add the possible tunnel edges to the network. - 3.
-If there are nodes with fewer than m connections on each side: each such node tries to acquire more near connections (to its closest neighbors, and fully respecting the connection matrix), until it has successfully acquired m near connections on each side.

-- 4. If there are nodes which acquired more than m connections on each side, these excess connections are trimmed in the subsequent step. - 5.
+If there are nodes with fewer than m connections on each side: each such node tries to acquire more near connections (to its closest neighbors, and fully respecting the connection matrix), until it has successfully acquired m near connections on each side. - 4.
+If there are nodes which acquired more than m connections on each side, these excess connections are trimmed in the subsequent step. - 5.
 We then add one far connection at each node (that is allowed by the connection matrix).
-The distances traveled by these connections in the structured ring follow the distribution described in [19].
+The distances traveled by these connections in the structured ring follow the distribution described in [18].

 To study the all-to-all routability of the network, we simulate the sending of a message between each pair of nodes, and count the number of times the message is incorrectly delivered.
 We conduct this experiment for 200 different randomly generated graphs.
 To investigate correct routing of keys, we randomly generate 10000 different keys.
-For each key, we simulate the sending of a message addressed to that key from each node as the source, and count the number of times the lookup is wrongly delivered, i.e. to nodes other than the the node closest to the key in identifier space.
+For each key, we simulate the sending of a message addressed to that key from each node as the source, and count the number of times the lookup is wrongly delivered, i.e. to nodes other than the node closest to the key in identifier space.
 We conduct this experiment for 200 different randomly generated graphs.

-Figure 5 shows the number of non-routable pairs (out of $1000 \times 1000$ possible pairs) of nodes for different values of the number of near neighbors m, when neither annealing routing nor tunnel edges are used.
+Figure 6 shows the number of non-routable pairs (out of 1000×1000 possible pairs) of nodes for different values of the number of near neighbors m, when neither annealing routing nor tunnel edges are used.
 We observe that as edge likelihood drops to 70%, the all-to-all routability of the network drops to less than 90%, i.e. more than 10% of pairs are non-routable.
 Furthermore, keeping more near connections at each node only marginally improves the network routability.
-Similar observations are also made for routing of keys (see Figure 6) - there is more than 10% chance that a key is wrongly routed as the edge likelihood drops to 70%,
+Similar observations are also made for routing of keys (see Fig. 7)-there is more than 10% chance that a key is wrongly routed as the edge likelihood drops to 70%.

-Figure 5: At edge likelihood of 70% (0.7), the percentage of non-routable pairs varies from 9.5% to 10.9% (the total number of pairs in the simulated network is 1,000,000).
+Fig. 6 At edge likelihood of 70% (0.7), the percentage of non-routable pairs varies from 9.5% to 10.9% (the total number of pairs in the simulated network is 1,000,000)